plasma-umass/cwhy/README.md

 ### Options

-These options can be retrieved with `cwhy --help`.
+These options can be displayed with `cwhy --help`.

  -  `--llm`: pick a specific OpenAI LLM.
-CWhy is tested with `gpt-3.5-turbo` and `gpt-4`.
+CWhy has been tested with `gpt-3.5-turbo` and `gpt-4`.
  -  `--timeout`: pick a different timeout than the default for API calls.
  -  `--show-prompt` (debug): print prompts before calling the API.